Music production doesn’t have to be an expensive hobby. In fact, you can get started today without dropping thousands of dollars on gear.

 Note: Don’t be drawn in by ‘cheap’ DAWs, such as the ones advertised to ‘help you create beats within minutes.’
 These are a waste of money and will not help you become better at music production.
 Dubturbo, Beatmaker, and a few more might ring a bell.

-FL Studio has an extensive range of plugins from the get-go, so you don’t need to spend much money or time accumulating more (especially if you’re a new producer).
-If you decide to get Reaper for whatever reason, you may want to look into getting some extra plugins on the side.
-Here are some freeware plugins I recommend:
+FL Studio and Logic Pro X have an extensive range of plugins from the get-go, so you don’t need to spend much money or time accumulating more (especially if you’re a new producer).
+If you decide to get Reaper, you may want to look into getting some extra plugins on the side.

 The Togu Audio Line Range